postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 ## Working with team workspaces

-Create a Team Workspace by inviting a team member to join a personal workspace or create one using the app or web dashboard.
+Create a Team Workspace by inviting a team member to join a personal workspace or create a new one.

 ### Inviting a team member to a personal workspace

-In the app, select **Invite**.
+In Postman, select **Invite**.

 [![invite button](https://assets.postman.com/postman-docs/Screen%20Shot%202019-11-11%20at%205.21.17%20PM.png)](https://assets.postman.com/postman-docs/Screen%20Shot%202019-11-11%20at%205.21.17%20PM.png)